Pedestrian crossing: Footbridges and tunnels

+Footbridges or pedestrian tunnels may be used in lieu of crosswalks at very busy intersections as well as at locations where limited-access roads and controlled-access highways must be crossed.
+They can also be beneficial in locations where the sidewalk or pedestrian path naturally ascends or descends to a different level than the intersection itself, and the natural "desire line" leads to a footbridge or tunnel, respectively.

+However, pedestrian bridges are ineffective in most locations; due to their expense, they are typically spaced far apart.
+Additionally, ramps, stairs, or elevators present additional obstacles, and pedestrians tend to use an at-grade pedestrian crossing instead.
+A variation on the bridge concept, often called a skyway or skywalk, is sometimes implemented in regions that experience inclement weather.

 Crosswalk shortening

 Pedestrian refuges or small islands in the middle of a street may be added when a street is very wide, as these crossings can be too long for some individuals to cross in one cycle.
-These pedestrian refuges may consist of building new concrete traffic islands in the middle of the road; extending an existing island or median strip to the crosswalk to provide a refuge; or simply cutting through the existing island or median strip where the median is already continuous.
+These pedestrian refuges may consist of building traffic islands in the middle of the road, extending an existing island or median strip to the crosswalk to provide a refuge, or simply cutting through the existing island or median strip where the median is already continuous.

 Another relatively widespread variation is the curb/kerb extension (also known as a bulb-out), which narrows the width of the street and is used in combination with crosswalk markings.
 They can also be used to slow down cars, potentially creating a safer crossing for pedestrians.